 Syringodea is a genus endemic to South Africa in the Iridaceae family.
 It is very similar in appearance to the Eurasian genus Crocus and also has a stemless habit and long-tubed flowers.
 It is also similar to the genus Romulea.
 A distinguishing feature is that the ovaries are subterranean or just at the soil surface and the seed capsules remain there.
 It is found in both winter and summer rainfall areas and has flowers that are responsive to temperature, opening only on warm days.
 Flowers are often similar, but leaves are different.
-This genus was revised by Miriam P. de Vos in 1983
+This genus was revised by Miriam P. de Vos in 1983.

-Syringodea bifucata, syn.
-Syringodea bicolor is widely distributed in the northern and eastern Karoo, the Eastern Cape, and to the Transvaal.
+Syringodea bifucata M.P.de Vos is widely distributed in the northern and eastern Karoo, the Eastern Cape, and to the Transvaal.
 It has a large corm with a pointed base and large long-tubed violet flowers with a yellow throat, filaments, and style.
 Photos by Cameron McMaster.

 Syringodea concolor (Baker) M.P.de Vos, syn.
 Syringodea bicolor var. concolor Baker, is found in the Great Karoo.
 It has pale violet to pale lilac to almost white long-tubed flowers that are darker violet in the throat and do not have a yellow throat.
 Photos by Cameron McMaster.

-Syringodea longituba has blue-violet flowers with a white or yellow center and blooms fall to early winter.
+Syringodea longituba (Klatt) Kuntze has blue-violet flowers with a white or yellow center and blooms fall to early winter.
 The five to eight leaves are filiform with a dorsal often twisted groove.
 It grows on sandstone and shale flats and slopes in the winter rainfall area.
-Photo by Mark Mazer.
+The first two photos by Mark Mazer.
 The last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.